The Utility Agenda: Trackers

 Shifting to renewables and efficiency will go a long way toward bringing down the fuel costs for Indiana's electric utilities.
 Hoosier utility customers are paying a heavy price for the poor choices of Indiana monopoly electric utilities to delay meaningful investments in renewables and energy efficiency.

 Legislatively, electric utilities have lobbied hard and given a lot of money in campaign contributions, which has led to their success in getting laws passed at the Indiana Statehouse to give them trackers for:

 - Transmission and distribution lines, which should not be tracked because utilities can properly plan for these investments and assess the costs;

 - Construction Work in Progress - CWIP - allows utilities to charge ratepayers for power plants while they are under construction, before they are producing any electricity, and even if they NEVER produce any electricity.

 - Any costs that are the result of a government mandate, which, for a regulated utility, covers just about all core costs since they involve providing service.

-In addition, electric utilities have imbedded sweeteners for themselves in their proposed tracking legislation.
+In addition, electric utilities have embedded sweeteners for themselves in their proposed tracking legislation.
 These include:

-- Deregulating revenue that is generated from trackers, which means as the number of and revenue from trackers increase the less regulatory oversight of profits.
+- Deregulating revenue that is generated from trackers, which means as the number of and revenue from trackers increase, the less regulatory oversight there is of the utility's profits.